astreum/whitepaper/README.md

 A Nebula Object is a data structure with two fields:

-- Leaf: True/False
+- Leaf; True/False
-- Data: a blob of binary data of size < 32KB
+- Data; a blob of binary data of size < 32KB

 Nebula supports storage for: